 Using the strength I’d gained through challenging adventures, I pulled myself though the toughest challenge of my life; protecting my kids while escaping the trauma of divorce.

-Adventure showed me that life can begin again at fifty.
+Adventure helped me realise my life began at 50.
 I will never be a fitness magazine cover-girl again, but I will continue striving to inspire and empower women to unleash their true power.
 But this is only possible if we have a wellbeing plan.
 Our plan must be to stay well right into our nineties by continuing to do mad things – like climb mountains and hike hills – because this is what keeps us young.